d6790007-lab/Ban-Script/README.md

-# Roblox Banning Script Tool
+# Ban-Script

 **Disclaimer:** This tool is for educational use only.
 The author will not be held responsible for any misuse.
 Always use responsibly and ethically.

 ## About
-This repository contains a Roblox moderation script designed for educational purposes.
-The tool demonstrates how automation scripts can be structured, executed, and maintained in a small-scale moderation environment.
-It is a great starting point for learning programming, scripting, and bot development in Roblox.
+Ban-Script is a Roblox moderation tool designed for educational purposes.
+This project demonstrates how automation scripts can be structured and executed in a safe environment.
+It's a great starting point for learning programming, scripting, and basic bot development on Roblox.

-The project is intended for practice, experimentation, and educational use only.
-It is **not** meant to be used maliciously or against Roblox's terms of service.
+This project is intended strictly for practice, experimentation, and learning.
+It should **never** be used maliciously or against Roblox's terms of service.

 ## Features
 - Simple and easy-to-use banning script for Roblox environments
-- Windows executable for immediate use
+- Windows executable ready to run
-- Structured and well-documented code for learning purposes
+- Well-documented and structured for learning purposes
 - Licensed under Apache 2.0 for educational distribution

 ## Installation